Maps UI SDK - Data Viewer

 - Integrated Data Fetching: Built-in integration with the Weather API through

-- Loading States: Automatic handling of loading and error states
+WeatherApiDataFetcher - Loading States: Automatic handling of loading states through

 - Card System: Pre-built card components with consistent styling and data validation